Mieze/RTL8111_driver_for_OS_X/README.md

 https://www.insanelymac.com/forum/topic/287161-new-driver-for-realtek-rtl8111/

 in case you have further questions, need support or want to submit a problem report.

-As of now, support requests here on Github will be ignored!
+**Contributions**

+If you find my projects useful, please consider to buy me a cup of coffee: https://buymeacoffee.com/mieze Thank you for your support!
+Your contribution helps me to continue development.

 **Changelog**